shilad/cartograph/README.md

 On line 154 in the renderArea() function, change fromstring() to frombytes().

-## Make the map (finally)
+# Making the Map

+## Python
+TOOD: To be updated with the details of how to use the new workflow/pipeline

+##TileStache
-To actually generate the map, you need to run TileStache.
+To actually generate the map tiles from the xml, you need to run TileStache.
 ```
 cd /etc/TileStache/
 ./scripts/tilestache-server.py